Serge-CyberLabs/Bash-on-the-go/lessons/02_variables.md

 ⸻

-The Script (As Written)
+The Script (As Written):

 	#!/bin/sh
 	# This script demonstrates basic variables in Bash
 	NAME="Serge"
 	echo "Hello, $NAME"

 We’ll go through this line by line.